Bonds are a crappy investment?

 Over the last year or two, I have seen a number of articles in the financial press suggesting bonds are a lousy investment.
 When you really get into it, the main argument put forth is that “interest rates are as low as they can go, and since bonds do badly when interest rates go up, they must be a lousy investment.”
-Aside from the obvious point that interest rates aren’t as low as they can go, and the fact that they may stay quite low for a long, long time, there seems to be a real misunderstanding on the concept of interest rate risk.
+Aside from the obvious point, that interest rates aren't as low as they can go, and the fact that they may stay quite low for a long, long time, there seems to be a real misunderstanding of the concept of interest rate risk.

-Interest rate risk is the risk you take when you buy bonds with a longer maturity, such as a 20 or 30 year treasury bond.
+Interest rate risk is the risk you take when you buy bonds with a longer maturity, such as a 20 or 30-year treasury bond.
 As interest rates rise, bonds go down in value.
 Who wants an old bond with a coupon of 5% when you can get a new one with a coupon of 6%?
-So therefore, the price on the old bond must drop until it has the same yield as a new bond-6%.
+So, therefore, the price of the old bond must drop until it has the same yield as a new bond-6%.
 Likewise, as interest rates fall, bonds go up in value.
 The best way to measure interest rate risk is with duration.
 Duration is calculated using a somewhat complicated formula, but once you know the duration, it is an easy concept to understand and use.
 If the duration of a bond or the average duration of a bond fund is 5 years, then if interest rates go up 1%, the bond will lose 5% of its value.
 If interest rates go down 2%, then the bond will gain 10% in value.
 Part of the reason bonds have done so well over the last two decades is the tailwind of falling interest rates they have been riding.
 So now, the gurus say, interest rates “have to” go up, and thus bonds will be fighting a headwind for some time.
-Meanwhile, unsophisticated investors freak out and get out of bonds all together because they are worried about the bond market tanking.
-They simply don’t understand the magnitude of the risk.
+Meanwhile, unsophisticated investors freak out and get out of bonds altogether because they are worried about the bond market tanking.
+They simply don't understand the magnitude of the risk.
 So what is the magnitude of that risk?

 Consider an investor who owns the Vanguard Intermediate-Term Bond Index Fund.
 The fund currently yields 3.3%.
-Since it holds only high quality bonds, this is the best estimate of its future return-3.3% per year.
+Since it holds only high-quality bonds, this is the best estimate of its future return-3.3% per year.
 The duration of the fund is 6.3 years.
-So if intermediate term interest rates rise 1%, the fund will lose about 6.3% of its value.
-So let’s say interest rates rise 3%.
+So if intermediate-term interest rates rise 1%, the fund will lose about 6.3% of its value.
+So let's say interest rates rise 3%.
 How long will it take before the investor is better off with the higher rates?
-Let’s assume the investor starts out with $50,000 in this fund and adds $10,000 a year to it.
+Let's assume the investor starts out with $50,000 in this fund and adds $10,000 a year to it.

 Value Of Investment